LFRusso/lfrusso.github.io/_posts/2020-08-08-testing-images.md

 ![fig1](/assets/posts/2020/08/parrondo/img/fig3.png)

 Sadly we lost at the end, even though the coin was fair (i.e. we had a $$50/50$$ chance of winning).
-But if we had kept trying, the end result would look something like this:
+But had we kept trying, the end result would look something like this:

 ![fig2](/assets/posts/2020/08/parrondo/img/fig4.png)
 > Tickets earned by games played averaged over $$1000$$ games.